Azure/ResourceModules/modules/digital-twins/digital-twins-instance/endpoint--event-hub/README.md

 - Required: No
 - Type: bool

-### Parameter: `managedIdentities.userAssignedResourcesIds`
+### Parameter: `managedIdentities.userAssignedResourceId`

 Optional.
-The resource ID(s) to assign to the resource.
+The resource ID to assign to the resource.

 - Required: No
-- Type: array
+- Type: string

 ### Parameter: `name`